 The least restrictive treatment is an outpatient program.
 These can vary in intensity with patients attending daily meetings to less intense group attendance a few times a week.
 You will also meet regularly with an individual counselor.
 An outpatient center may be a better choice than merely attending regular AA or NA meetings by offering more support to reduce the chances of a relapse.
 If you have any concurrent mental health issues, outpatient drug rehab in Dallas, Texas can help manage medications and other treatments along with helping you maintain sobriety.

 After learning about each type of rehabilitation facility, you can make an educated decision.
 If you need more information to help yourself or a family member, don’t hesitate to ask.
 This is an important, life-changing decision, and you shouldn’t enroll without knowing all the details of a program.
-The Recovery Village is a national network of alcohol and drug rehabilitation centers that offer expert care in a healing environment to help you or your loved one overcome a misuse disorder.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.